oVirt/ovirt-site/source/community/index.html.md

 ## Write Documentation

 Have a knack for writing?
-[Request a wiki account](Special:RequestAccount), [log in](Special:UserLogin), and help out! oVirt needs excellent, easy-to-read documentation for installation and usage, and it needs to be kept up-to-date with every release of oVirt.
+Request a wiki account (RequestAccount), log in (UserLogin), and help out! oVirt needs excellent, easy-to-read documentation for installation and usage, and it needs to be kept up-to-date with every release of oVirt.

 ## Design